AP® Calculus AB Exam Format And Structure

 Section II: Free-Response Questions (FRQs)

-The second section of your AP exam will assess you based on your analytical, and problem-solving skills.
-In the Free-Response section, you will not be given any answer choices, and you’ll be required to solve the problems methodically to derive the answers.
+The second section of your AP exam will assess you based on your analytical and problem-solving skills.
+In the Free-Response section, you will not be given any answer choices and will be required to solve the problems methodically to derive the answers.
 This section has two parts: